andrade-daniel/yay-or-nay-app/README.md

-# Machine Learning + Microservice CLI & Deployed App in Heroku (with some analysis over Jupyter Notebook)
+# Machine Learning + Deployed App in Heroku (with some analysis over Jupyter Notebook)

 ## Goal